 - Email (PST)

-- Any Digital Documents - Word Documents, Spreadsheets, videos, image files, business contracts created using dedicated software
+- Any Digital Documents - Word Documents, Spreadsheets, videos, image files, sound recordings, business contracts created using dedicated software

 - Data from a hard drive

 - Mobile metadata or messages originating from a cell phone

 - Data from an Internet of things (IoT) device

 - Digital scans or other electronic recreations of physical documents